 Loading Events

-Put your toes in the sand as St. Johns County Parks & Recreation Guide Will Pate discusses the significance of Historic Butler Beach during the Civil Rights era.
+Put your toes in the sand as St. Johns County Parks & Recreation Guide Megan Wright discusses the significance of Historic Butler Beach during the Civil Rights era.

 Where: 5860 A1A South (South A1A on Anastasia Island)

-Ranger Will Pate offers a glimpse into African-American history and American race relations in America’s Oldest City on a topic that didn’t happen that long ago!
+Ranger Megan Wright offers a glimpse into African-American history and American race relations in America’s Oldest City on a topic that didn’t happen that long ago!

 Frank B. Butler named it Butler Beach and opened it to African-Americans.
 It became the only stretch of beach between Daytona Beach and American Beach, north of Jacksonville, where African-Americans were allowed to enjoy the sand and the sea.
 Under its namesake’s direction, Butler Beach continued to develop.